vinayak323/botframework-sdk/specs/botframework-activity/botframework-activity.md

 `A6200`: Channels SHOULD drop handoff activities if they are not supported.

+## Command activity

+Command activities communicate a request to perform a specific action.
+They are identified by a `type` value of `command` and specific values of the `name` field.

+Commands look similar in structure to events but have different semantics.
+Commands are requests to perform an action and receivers typically respond with one or more commandResult activities.
+Receivers are also expected to explicitly reject unsupported command activities.

+`A6300`: Channels MAY allow application-defined command activities between clients and bots, if the clients allow application customization.

+`A6301`: Application-defined command activities MUST be declared in the `application/*` namespace.

+`A6302`: Command activities outside the `application/*` are considered reserved for Bot Framework Protocols.

+The list of all Bot Framework protocols using command activities is included in [Appendix VI](#appendix-vi---protocols-using-the-command-activity).

+### Name

+The `name` field defines the meaning of the command activity.
+The value of the `name` field is of type string.

+`A6310`: Command activities MUST contain a `name` field.

+`A6311`: The `name` of a command activity MUST use a [MIME media type](https://www.iana.org/assignments/media-types/media-types.xhtml) [[9](#references)] format.

+`A6312`: Receivers MUST ignore command activities with missing or invalid `name` field.

+The recommended patterns for rejecting command activities are included in [Appendix VI](#appendix-vi---protocols-using-the-command-activity).

+### Value

+The `value` field contains the command metadata and parameters specific to a command, as defined by the command `name`.
+The `value` field is a complex object of the [command value](#command-value) type.

+`A6321`: Command activities MUST contain a `value` field.

+`A6322`: Receivers MUST ignore command activities with missing or invalid `value` field.

+## Command result activity

+Command result activities communicate the result of a [command activity](#command-activity).

+Command result activities are identified by a `type` value of `commandResult` and specific values of the `name` field.
+The `name` field of a command result is always set to the `name` of the original command activity.

+`A6400`: Senders MAY send one or more command result activities to communicate the result of the command.

+### Name

+The `name` field defines the meaning of the command result activity.
+The value of the `name` field is of type string.

+`A6411`: Command result activities MUST contain a `name` field.

+`A6412`: Receivers MUST ignore command activities with missing or invalid `name` field.

+`A6413`: The `name` of a command result activity MUST be the same as the `name` of the original command activity.

+### Value

+The `value` field contains the command metadata and additional information specific to a command result, as defined by the command result `name`.
+The value of the `value` field is a complex object of type [command result value](#command-result-value) type.

+`A6421`: Command result activities MUST contain a `value` field.

+`A6422`: Receivers MUST reject command result activities with missing or invalid `value` field.

 ## Complex types

 This section defines complex types used within the activity schema, described above.